 The Queen Elizabeth Hospital for Children was founded after a cholera epidemic revealed the squalid living conditions of children in 19th century London.

 An 1860s hospital report disclosed horrifying child mortality rates resulting from lack of basic sanitation, ventilation, and hygiene.
-The establishment of clinics designated for the care of children was met with resistance as it was believed at the time that children should remain in the care of their mothers.
+The establishment of clinics designated for the care of children was met with resistance ,as it was believed at the time that children should remain in the care of their mothers.

 The hospital began in a small house in Bethnal Green as a “Dispensary for Women and Children.”
 Flocks of child-patients awaiting care made it all too obvious that expansion of the hospital was necessary.
 After several locations and renovations, the hospital settled on Hackney Road in 1904 and was renamed four years later the “Queens Hospital for Children.”
 It opened a country branch called the Little Folks Home (named after the Little Folks magazine) at Bexhill-on-Sea in 1911.
 This was evacuated to Woking during World War II

 The buildings have since been left to ruin and like most abandoned sites have garnered a small community of paranormal explorers who obsess over the spooky aura that now pervades the buildings.

 Folklore and Magic of Southern England